 The ISRCTN registry is owned by ISRCTN, a company limited by guarantee set up in 2005.
 It is controlled by its Board of Directors, which delegates day-to-day management of the registry and database to the editorial team.
 It has the benefit of advice from an international advisory group.
-The ISRCTN registry is administered and the database is hosted and published on behalf of ISRCTN by BioMed Central, a publisher of open access peer-reviewed biomedical journals.
-BioMed Central is owned by Springer Nature.
+The ISRCTN registry is administered and the database is hosted and published on behalf of ISRCTN by BMC, a publisher of open access peer-reviewed biomedical journals.
+BMC is owned by Springer Nature.

 What is the purpose of ISRCTN?

 The ISRCTN was set up to register clinical trials, provide each one with a unique identifying number, and make the registry records publicly accessible and searchable.
 ISRCTN was founded in response to calls for the registration of trials as a condition of publication in a journal, and also in response to the recognition that the results of many trials remain unpublished and, without registration, remain hidden from the scientific record.
 For further discussion of the importance of trial registration, see Why register?.